Enhancing Generalization and Scalability for Multi-Objective Optimization with Population Pre-Training: Experiments

 \subsection{Ablation Study}

-This section examines the effectiveness of pre-evolving.
-The un-pre-evolved PET was embedded into NSGA-II and WOF to replace offspring reproduce operators.
-We present the results in Table~\ref{tab: ablation}.
-The experimental results show that the un-pre-evolved PET is basically ineffective in solving complex MOPs.
-The effect of the PET in generating populations is similar to the original reproducing operators of NSGA-II and WOF, which are basically random.
+This section examines the efficacy of pre-training.
+The untrained PPM was integrated into NSGA-II and WOF, replacing the offspring reproduction operators.
+The outcomes are presented in Table~\ref{tab: ablation}.
+The experimental findings suggest that the untrained PPM is largely ineffective in resolving complex MOPs.
+The performance of the untrained PPM in population generation resembles the original reproduction operators of NSGA-II and WOF, which are essentially stochastic generating.
+This further illustrates the effectiveness of pre-training and fine-tuning in generating better solutions to solve complex MOPs.